Episode 20: Service Design at Department of Veterans Affairs with Clarice Chan

 When we first came in, there's an inclination to think, I'm a technologist, I'm a product manager.
 I'm here to innovate.
 Innovation means solutions and building things and shipping things, but really the path to innovation and shipping things and building things is more about the process of innovation than the solutions of innovation.

 When I was a product manager at Microsoft, my first team I was on was the Microsoft Edge browser team.
-Building a product like a browser taught me what it meant to build for inclusion, what it means to build something that everyone can actually use.
-And so carrying that to the government, we quickly learned like, “Wow, we need to bring inclusive design into government.”
+Building a product like the browser taught me what it meant to build for inclusion, what it means to build something that everyone can actually use.
+And so carrying that to the government, we quickly learned like, “Wow, we need to bring inclusive design into government”.
 How do we teach this shift, this culture, and these practices of innovation where the design is human-centered and decisions are data-centered?
-And it really starts with the conversation around, What does it mean for the government to not leave people out?
+And it really starts with the conversation around, What does it mean for government to not leave people out?
 How do we lead with inclusive design?